Learning Discretized Neural Networks under Ricci Flow: Experiments

 \subsection{Convergence and Stability Analysis}

-Based on the above ablation studies, we compare the convergence and stability of our RF-DNN and Dorefa during the training and test processes.
-As shown in Figure~\ref{convergence}, the RF-DNN can achieve higher accuracies than Dorefa on CIFAR100 dataset, i.e., 1.25\% higher on the training dataset with ResNet56, 1.85\% higher on the test dataset with ResNet56, 1.97\% higher on the training dataset with ResNet110 and 1.05\% higher on the test dataset with ResNet110.
-In addition, it can be seen from the fluctuation of the test curves in Figure~\ref{convergence} that the RF-DNN has a tremendous improvement compared with the Dorefa on the stability of training.
+Since standard deviations can reflect the convergence and stability of training to a certain extent, we visualize the data from Table~\ref{table1} in Figure~\ref{visualizationa}.
+Intuitively, when compared to Dorefa and MultiFCG, our proposed RF-DNN better alleviates perturbations caused by gradient mismatch, leading to more stable performance.
+Furthermore, we present the accuracy performance of RF-DNN with different bit width weight representations in Figure~\ref{visualizationb}.
+We observe fairly consistent stability across different bit widths and backbone models.

-The ablation studies can exactly verify the viewpoint of duality theory that the DNN with the constraints of the Ricci flow will be an effective solution against the gradient mismatch problem in the LNE manifold.
+As depicted in Figure~\ref{convergence}, RF-DNN achieves higher accuracies than Dorefa on CIFAR100 dataset, i.e., 1.25\% higher on the training dataset with ResNet56, 1.85\% higher on the test dataset with ResNet56, 1.97\% higher on the training dataset with ResNet110, and 1.05\% higher on the test dataset with ResNet110.
+Additionally, the fluctuation of the test curves in Figure~\ref{convergence} indicates that RF-DNN shows tremendous improvement compared to Dorefa in terms of training stability.
+From the training curve, our method significantly outperforms Dorefa.
+However, this superiority needs to be considered in conjunction with the test curve.
+The accuracy of our method is consistently higher than that of Dorefa in the test curve, thereby indicating an improvement in stability.
+The experimental results verify that our theoretical framework is an effective solution against gradient mismatch, further enhancing the training performance of DNNs.